jpmckinney/token_action/README.md

 * If a token was redeemed by accessing a long URL like `tokens/xxx/a/b/c`, TokenAction will look for a message in the scope `token_action.tokens.a.b.c`.

+You may want to raise an exception if an action has already been performed or if it is no longer valid, in which case you may want the failure message to change according to the exception raised.

 TODO

-You may want to raise an exception if an action has already been performed or if it is no longer valid.

 ### Tokens controller